Retinoblastoma: Signs and symptoms

-Retinoblastoma is universally known as the most intrusive intraocular cancer among children.
+Retinoblastoma is the most intrusive intraocular cancer among children.
 The chance of survival and preservation of the eye depends fully on the severity.
 Retinoblastoma is extremely rare as there are only about 200 to 300 cases every year in the United States.
-Looking at retinoblastoma globally, only 1 in about 15,000 children have this malignancy but these numbers continuously increase.
+Globally, only 1 in about 15,000 children have this malignancy, though rates continue to increase.

-Intraocular malignancies are more curable rather than extraocular malignancies due to early diagnosis and an early treatment prognosis.
-During infant screenings, if they incorporate an eye screening like they do a hearing screening, it can be detected at an earlier age, therefore, preventing its spread.
-Leucocoria is the primary indication of retinoblastoma and is when the cancer is still intraocular, meaning inside the eye.
-When light is reflected by the white tumor, the view of the red retina is blocked.
-Retinoblastoma can be curable after the initial sign and up to six months, if the tumor is intraocular.
-If you do not visit an ophthalmologist with signs of leucocoria within a reasonable amount of time, the delay in the diagnosis could lead to a more severe prognosis.
-Due to a delay in the diagnosis, it could result in proptosis which is then considered extraocular, the most severe.
+Intraocular malignancies are relatively more frequently treated than extraocular malignancies, likely due to a relatively earlier detection and subsequent treatment.
+Pediatricians may screen infants with annual vision tests, in which anomalies can be detected.
+During a red reflex test, light from an ophthalmoscope goes through transparent parts of the eye and reflects off the ocular fundus.
+If retinoblastoma is present, it may partially or fully impede light transversing this path.
+This may result in an abnormal red reflex or leucocoria, which can be a common indicator of retinoblastoma (when light is reflected by the tumor, the regular view of the red retina is blocked).
+The retinoblastoma may be visible as a whitish, translucent mass.
+If the tumor has not spread and is contained within the eye, chances of successful treatment are favorable.
+If initial signs are ignored or diagnosis is significantly delayed, outcomes and prognosis worsen.
+The effects of retinoblastoma may spread outside the eye, sometimes resulting in proptosis.
+Retinoblastoma that has spread may be significantly more difficult to treat.

 The most common and obvious sign of retinoblastoma is an abnormal appearance of the retina as viewed through the pupil, the medical term for which is leukocoria, also known as amaurotic cat's eye reflex.
 Other signs and symptoms include deterioration of vision, a red and irritated eye with glaucoma, and faltering growth or delayed development.
 Some children with retinoblastoma can develop a squint, commonly referred to as "cross-eyed" or "wall-eyed" (strabismus).
 Retinoblastoma presents with advanced disease in developing countries and eye enlargement is a common finding.

 Depending on the position of the tumors, they may be visible during a simple eye examination using an ophthalmoscope to look through the pupil.
 A positive diagnosis is usually made only with an examination under anesthetic (EUA).
 A white eye reflection is not always a positive indication of retinoblastoma and can be caused by light being reflected badly or by other conditions such as Coats' disease.

 The presence of the photographic fault red eye in only one eye and not in the other may be a sign of retinoblastoma.
 A clearer sign is "white eye" or "cat's eye" (leukocoria).